Oeyvind/liveconvolver/README.md

-# liveconvolver
+# liveconvolver and tvconv
-A Cabbage plugin wrapping a Csound instrument basaed around the liveconvolver opcode.
+Cabbage plugins wrapping a Csound instrument based around the liveconvolver and tvconv opcodes.
-Its intended use is to do convolution of two live sources.
+The intended use is to do convolution of two live sources.
 IR updates can be triggered in various ways.

 To run:
 Compile as a VST, using the latest version of Cabbage (Win/OSX/Linux)